 What Is Liposuction?

-Liposuction is a minimally-invasive cosmetic procedure that permanently removes stubborn areas of fat to sculpt and contour the body.
-It can be used on many “problem areas” such as abdomen, back, bra bulges, hips, thighs, butt, arms, and neck.
+Liposuction is a minimally-invasive cosmetic procedure that permanently removes stubborn areas of fat in more or less any area of the body it has accumulated.
+Typical “problem areas” are abdomen, back, bra bulges, hips, thighs, butt, arms, and neck.
 It is performed by a plastic surgeon who inserts a thin cannula through tiny incisions to suck out the fat.

 Liposuction has been around for some time – ever since the first cannula was invented in Italy in the late 60s.
 And it has shown amazing staying power, even though other fat reduction treatments have flooded the market in recent years.
 According to the International Society of Aesthetic Plastic Surgery, it is one of the most popular plastic surgery procedures in the world, with 1.7 million procedures performed in 2018.

 89% of members of the plastic surgery review site Realself rate liposuction as “worth it.”
 They cite that they have more confidence, feel younger, and like that their clothes fit better than before.
 Many also say it has helped them develop a healthier lifestyle and increased their fitness.

 There is a reason why liposuction is so popular.
 Its main advantage is that it produces dramatic results after a single treatment.
 Patients can see their results almost immediately once the swelling resolves.
 By comparison, non-invasive treatments like SculpSure and CoolSculpting require several sessions, with months before a patient will see any results.

 On the other hand, liposuction is only minimally-invasive.
 No general anesthesia is necessary, the downtime is just a few days, and the tiny incisions don’t tend to scar.
 This makes liposuction preferable to a tummy tuck for patients who shy away from more invasive surgery.